AliBahaari/ResolutionJS/README.md

 # ResolutionJS

-Sometimes you don't want to show your website to clients in a specified resolutions. **ResolutionJS** is here to make it simpler than you think, It has been written with *JavaScript* and doesn't use any library or etc.
+***ResolutionJS*** will not show websites in a specified resolution.
+It just uses *JavaScript*.

 ## Add Project

-Just link ResolutionJS to your project, For example :
+Just link SliderJS to your project :
 ```
 <script src="Resolution - 1.0.0.min.js"></script>
 ```

 ## Initializing

-Then, You should initialize properties, Just copy the code below and paste it after the code above.
+Then, you should initialize properties, just copy the code below and paste it after the code above.
 ```
 <script>
   Resolution({